microsoft/bobsql/demos/sqlserver2022/sql2022_hiddengems/query_abort/readme.md

 15 ntdll!RtlUserThreadStart
 ```

 These two sequences mean a query was running but the client application who sent the query sent an attention to the server so this is most likely a long-running query that was cancelled.

-5. Copy the callstack_rva cell from the attention event, paste and overwrite in the left frame, and select Step 3: Resolve Callstacks
+5. Copy the callstack_rva cell from the attention event, paste and overwrite in the left frame, and select Step 3: Resolve callstacks

 ```xml
 00 sqllang!XeSqlPkg::CollectSessionIdActionInvoke